Valentine Vousden - "whom all old Dubliners will remember"

 Sheet music cover of Man Know Thyself: written, composed and performed by Valentine Vousden.

-Sarah Ann was the daughter of Thomas Hawthorn, clock maker.
+Sarah Ann was born 13th June 1821, christened 29th July 1821, daughter of Thomas Hawthorn, clock maker, and Maria Davies.
 The 1841 census has two Thomas Hawthorns living in Stoke who were clock makers, one at Slack Lane, Hanley, the other at Bleak Hill, Burslem.
-Living in the same house as the latter was Sarah Hawthorn, 20 years of age, an inn-keeper, and I think she is the future Mrs. Vousden.
+Living in the same house as the latter was Sarah Hawthorn, 20 years of age, an inn-keeper, and she may have been the future Mrs. Vousden.

-We presume that Valentine was widowed and re-married, although we do not have details of either event, because between 1860 to 1872 Mary Ann Burgess was the mother of six of his children.
+In the 1851 Census Valentine and Sarah Ann were living and working in Stanley Street, Salford, Manchester.
+Valentine described himself as a Professor of Dancing and Sarah Ann was a milliner.
+We presume that Valentine and Sarah Ann separated, or that he was widowed and perhaps re-married, although we do not have details of either event.
+However, between 1860 and 1876 Mary Ann Burgess was the mother of nine of his children.

 Valentine was performing internationally by at least 1866, for on 1 January 1867 the New York Daily Tribune carried a notice of that evening's performance at the Clinton Hall and elsewhere on the same page was an enthusiastic review of the previous evening's entertainment.